robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 to conceal true intentions may lead to significant advantages.

 ![alt text 1](docs/overview_figure/overview_deception.png)
 *Figure 1.
-Illustration of the deceptive polynomial path planner pipeline.
+An overview of the deceptive polynomial path planner.
 On the left side are the factors of deception that our planner uses to generate deceptive behaviors.
 These factors include goal/decoy proximity (top row), goal/decoy alignment (bottom left), and the